Port Chicago disaster: Winch maintenance

 Powered winches were used on cargo ships to speed the handling of heavy loads.
 One winch was operated at each of the ship's five cargo holds.
-During loading operations, the winches were worked hard, requiring steady maintenance to remain operable.
-Winch brakes—a safety feature provided for stopping the load from falling if the winch's main power was lost—were not often used by a skilled winch operator, as the load could be more quickly maneuvered using various power settings than by application of the brakes.
+During loading operations, the winches were worked hard and required maintenance to remain operable.
+Winch brakes—a safety feature provided for stopping the load from falling if the winch's main power was lost—were not often used by skilled winch operators, as loads could be more quickly maneuvered using power settings rather than by application of the brakes.
 Disused brakes sometimes seized up and stopped working.
-The winches on the SS E. A. Bryan were steam-powered and showed signs of wear, even though the ship was only five months old.
+The winches on the SS E. A. Bryan were steam-powered and showed signs of wear, even though the ship was five months old.

-On July 13, 1944, the day that the E. A. Bryan, operated by Oliver J. Olson & Company for War Shipping Administration, docked at Port Chicago, the ship's No. 1 winch brakes were found stuck in the "off" position, meaning that the winch could be operated freely, but lacked critical stopping capability if steam pressure was interrupted.
-The ship's chief mate and chief engineer were called to examine the winch but it was never determined whether the brake was made operational.
+On July 13, 1944, when the E. A. Bryan, operated by Oliver J. Olson & Company for War Shipping Administration, docked at Port Chicago, the ship's No. 1 winch brakes were found stuck in the "off" position.
+This meant the winch could be operated freely, but lacked critical stopping capability if steam pressure was interrupted.
+The ship's chief mate and chief engineer examined the winch, but it was not determined whether the brake was made operational.
 During loading operations on July 15 the winch at No. 2 hold began making a hammering noise.
-A steady application of grease quieted it through the night until its main bearing could be replaced the next morning on July 16.
-On the afternoon of July 17, a bleeder valve on winch No. 4 required immediate repair.
-Albert Carr, a civil service plumber from Pittsburg, California, was called to replace it; it was his first day at Port Chicago.
+An application of grease quieted it through the night until its main bearing could be replaced the next morning.
+On the afternoon of July 17, a bleeder valve on winch No. 4 required repair.
+Albert Carr, a civil service plumber from Pittsburg, California, was called to replace it—it was his first day at Port Chicago.
 Carr pulled a broken nipple out of the bleeder valve and replaced both the nipple and the valve from new stock taken from Port Chicago's shop.
-While at work he witnessed a man accidentally drop a naval artillery shell two feet onto the wooden pier but there was no detonation.
-Carr waited until the African-American winch operator tested the newly repaired winch then hurriedly left the pier, thinking that the whole operation appeared unsafe.
+While at work he witnessed a man accidentally drop a naval artillery shell two feet onto the wooden pier, but there was no detonation.
+Carr waited until the African-American winch operator tested the repaired winch and then left the pier, thinking that the operation appeared unsafe.